TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 **Credit and Financial Information**

 We collect information about your credit card or banking information, Social Security Number, and credit history for account opening, management and billing and collection purposes.
-Financial information we collect is governed by T-Mobiles Financial Privacy Policy
+Financial information we collect is governed by T-Mobile’s Financial Privacy Policy

 **Network and Device Information**

-We may collect information about your use of our network (or other carriers networks when roaming domestically and internationally) and the device(s) associated with your account, network data related to WiFi usage and device, and performance information, as well as data relating to your use of our website, applications and other products and services.
+We may collect information about your use of our network (or other carriers’ networks when roaming domestically and internationally) and the device(s) associated with your account, network data related to WiFi usage and device, and performance information, as well as data relating to your use of our website, applications and other products and services.

 **Location Data**